 About Water Ski Canada

-At Water Ski Canada, we believe that embracing the culture of water ski combined with a commitment to excellence is the foundation of who we are.
+At Water Ski Canada (a council of Water Ski and Wakeboard Canada) we believe that embracing the culture of water ski combined with a commitment to excellence is the foundation of who we are.
 Performance at the highest level comes from an athlete-focused approach to training, programs and coaching.
 Our athletes are amongst the best in the world, and our goal is to continue to provide them with the means to achieve their goals.

 Water skiing is one of the most spectacular and exciting sports at the Pan American Games.
 Both feature thrilling aerial jumps and exhilarating speeds.
 Water skiing was invented in 1922 by an 18-year-old Minnesotan named Ralph Samuelson, who thought that if it was possible to ski on snow, then it was possible to ski on water.
 The first known water skiing competition was held in 1939.
 Water skiing was included as a demonstration sport at the 1972 Olympic Games in Munich where the women’s gold medal was won by Pat Messner of Ottawa.
 Water skiing debuted at the Pan American Games in 1995.